 - 110v electricity is available at the CFM when approved in advance by the CFM Management.
-The vendor will need to bring their own heavy-duty extension cords, with and adequate number of mats/runners to cover and reduce the possibility of tripping hazards. - The CFM highly recommends using battery operated and/or solar power fans. - Vendors are not permitted to use a generator unless approved by CFM Management, and it must not disturb CFM operations due to volume, size, smell or location. - Any vendor using electricity is subject to a \$15 fee that must be submitted prior to vending.
-All checks and money orders must be made payable to; City of Charleston.
+The vendor will need to bring their own heavy-duty outdoor extension cords, with an adequate number of mats/runners to cover and reduce the possibility of tripping hazards. - The CFM highly recommends using battery operated and/or solar power fans. - Vendors are not permitted to use a generator unless approved by CFM Management, and it must not disturb CFM operations due to volume, size, smell or location.